Obv.: NON • VOS • RELINQUAM • ORPHANOS

 Pope Innocent XII (Pignatelli) died on September 27, 1700, at the worst possible time for Europe.
 The impending Spanish succession was promising to embroil France, Spain, the Empire and many others in a bloody struggle.
 Innocent had finally pronounced in favor of Philippe de Bourbon, Duke of Anjou, grandson of Louis XIV.
 This was contrary to the interests of the Empire, whose candidate, the Archduke Charles of Austria (Emperor Charles VI, 1711-1740), would by no means give way.
 Trouble had already broken out in the Duchy of Milan (a Spanish possession) in March, 1700, between French and Spanish forces on the one hand, and Imperial forces, led by Prince Eugene, on the other.
 The mediation of a strong pope would be useful; the struggle to obtain a compliant pope would produce great difficulties.
 The Conclave of 1700 began on October 9, and lasted a total of 46 days.

 There were sixty -six cardinals at the time of the death of Pope Innocent XII.
 Cardinal Federico Sforza, Bishop of Ostia and Velletri and Cardinal Dean of the Sacred College, had died on July 22, 1700.
+A list of the Cardinals and their Conclavists is attached to the motu proprio Nos Volentes, of December 8, 1700 [Bullarium Romanum Turin edition 21 (1871), pp. 1-4].
 A list is given by the anonymous author of the pamphlet Conjectures politiques sur le Conclave de MDCC at pp. 38-41 [drawn up before the deaths of Cardinals Cibo (July 22, 1700), Maidalchini (June 10, 1700)], and Aguillara (September 19, 1699)].
 Of the sixty-six cardinals, fifty-seven took part.
 Three Spanish cardinals, the Portuguese cardinal, two Imperial cardinals, two Italian cardinals, and the Polish cardinal, Radziejowski (nephew of King John Sobieski), were absent.

 Popes Innocent XI (Odescalchi of Milan) and Innocent XII (Pignatelli of Naples) did not engage in nepotism, and consequently there was no obvious claimant to leadership among their creature.
 This gave those cardinals an opportunity to redistribute themselves according to their own wishes and needs.